Alcohol: A controlled substance to include liquor, beer, or wine.

 Prorated Increase: A prorated increase is the pro-rata share of the applicable merit salary percentage (e.g. someone hired in March will received 6/12 of the merit pay adjustment to cover the period from March through August).

 Public Information Officer: The Public Information Officer, or PIO, is the designated spokesperson during a crisis situation at San Jacinto College.
 The PIO is a member of the incident management team.

-Recording Device: A storage device on which information (sounds or images) can be recorded.
-This also includes any software, application, or service used in the recording of voice and or video, storage, broadcast, or sharing of recordings.
-This definition is intended to be inclusive of all possible media that can electronically affix sound, images, or video using any means.
+Recording Device: A storage device or system on which information (sounds or images) can be recorded.
+This also includes any software, application, or service used in the recording of voice and/or video, storage, broadcast, or sharing of recordings.
+This definition is intended to be inclusive of all possible mediums that can electronically affix sound, images, or video using electronic means.

 Remodeling: Changing the form or structure of an existing structure or facility

 Renovation: Restoring or repairing an existing structure or facility; replacing old with new